-Here are the Dodge Durango years that consumers should avoid:
+Below are the Dodge Durango years you should avoid:

 2000 Dodge Durango